breadbread1984/DICOM-utilities/README.md

 # DICOM-utilities
-This project project a set of handy utilities managing medical images
+This project provides a set of handy utilities managing medical images